nelsonroque/datasets/README.md

-# datasets
-Repository of datasets for the hungry data scientist.
-Initial Batch of items inspired by
+# Repository of datasets for the hungry data scientist.

+---

 # Excellent, Dynamic Source of New Content | Added: 09/24/18

 https://www.kaggle.com/datasets

+---

 # from Forbes Article | Added: 09/24/18
 #### https://www.forbes.com/sites/bernardmarr/2018/02/26/big-data-and-ai-30-amazing-and-free-public-data-sources-for-2018/#673bf5905f8a